qualityshepherd/brine/posts/southern_coast.md

 > One key is marked with runes matching those at the Shrine of Brine [#0706]

-**0112 The Wishing Tide** Where a winding river meets the sea, the estuary shifts with each tide; fresh water curling through salt, channels never the same twice.
-At low tide, pools glisten across the flats, some deep, some vanishing in moments.
+**0112 The Wishing Tide** Where winding river and sea meet.
+This estuary shifts with each tide.
+At low tide, pools glisten across the flats; some deep, some vanishing in moments.

 In one, a single iridescent shell turns with the current.
 Speak a wish aloud, and the water ripples, showing a fleeting glimpse of its fulfillment.
 But nothing changes.
 The tide will return, and with it, the promise of the wish; only the sea knows when.

 **0201 Quiet Holler** A small valley nestled between hills, bisected by a stream flowing south.
 It is unnaturally quiet here.
 No birdsong.
 No wind.
-Only the feeling of something watching from just beyond sight.
+A half eaten deer lies in the grass... still warm.

 **0202 Keelspire** A hermit astronomer (`Starstruck, Prophetic, Rambling`) has built an observatory from salvaged shipwrecks, improbably perched on a narrow mountain precipice.
 The upturned keel of a great ship juts skyward, forming the spine of the structure, while rusted hulls and weatherworn timbers cling precariously to the rock.
 The old iron groans beneath the devastating beauty of the night sky.